-Working from home, especially with young kids hanging out with you, can be quite the challenge.
-We feel obligated to balance every aspect of our home, work, kid, relationship needs of life.
+Working from home, especially with young kids hanging out with you, can be challenging.
+We feel obligated to balance every aspect of our home, work, kids, and relationship needs.

 I mean… handling keeping the house clean… kids entertained... dishes done… cooking commenced… kids alive and fed… work handled… and let’s not neglect self-care, any homeschooling activities, our social life needs, or our relationship needs… while managing it all at 100%… it’s just not realistic without help and support.

-There are definitely no shortages of challenges when I comes to working from home.
-Just being home with kids is a full time job in and of itself.
-Add in complicating life more by working from home… and you have a recipe for feeling inadequate at accomplishing everything, and often being ready to lose your mind on the days where nothing goes smoothly.
+There are definitely no shortage of challenges when it comes to working from home.
+Just being home with kids is a full-time job in and of itself.
+Add in complicating life more by working from home… and you have a recipe for feeling inadequate at accomplishing everything and often being ready to lose your mind on the days when nothing goes smoothly.

 But what no one talks about… is the rewards.
 How much love… how much fun… how much joy… and how complete being a mom can feel when finding her way through the muck of helping provide for her family (or totally providing) while being able to enjoy her children.